mozilla-services/docs/source/token/apis.rst

     - **app_version** is the specific version number of the api that you want to access.

-    The first /1.0/ in the URL defines the version of the Sagrada token.
+    The first /1.0/ in the URL defines the version of the authentication token itself.

     Example for Browser-Id::

-        GET /1.0/sync/1.2
+        GET /1.0/sync/1.5
         Host: token.services.mozilla.com
         Authorization: Browser-ID <assertion>